adoriasoft/polkadot_cosmos_integration/token/README.md

 ## Get the account info

-To get the account info with the balance and current nonce, that is important to specify while transaction generation, execute:
+To get the account info with the balance and current nonce, that must be specified for transaction generation, execute:
 ```
 curl -H 'Content-Type: application/json' -XPOST -d '{"account_name": "Alice"}' http://localhost:8082/token/v1/GetAccountInfo
 ```